danilopeixoto/authorize/docs/index.md

 The architecture has been designed to be modular and extensible for new commands, operations and rules.

-Operations are defined as controllers and resolve the rule validation flow and implement the business logic of the operations.
+Operations are defined as controllers to resolve the rule validation flow and implement the business logic of the operations.

 ## Models

 The requirements do not enforce validation, but Pydantic was used to define the application data model.
-These strict models provide out of box, parsing, validation and immutability.
+These strict models provide out-of-the-box parsing, validation and immutability.

 They simplify the implementation of the parser and enable the conversion of data into different representations such as the JSON string into native dictionaries.